-The PDF FIle Format includes some very sophisticated features.
+The PDF File Format includes some very sophisticated features.
 One of the most interesting ones is the Blend Mode (introduced in PDF version 1.4).
-This is intended as brief overview article – if you would like to see some more detailed articles, let us know.
+This is intended as a brief overview article – if you would like to see some more detailed articles, let us know.

 What is Blend Mode?

-Blend Mode controls how new content is painted and allows the new pixels to be effected by what has already been drawn.
+Blend Mode controls how new content is painted and allows the new pixels to be affected by what has already been drawn.

 How is it set?

 Blend Mode is set using the BM command in the GraphicsState and the default value is Normal.

 Other possible values are Compatible (actually the same as Normal), Multiply, Screen, Overlay, Darken, Lighten, ColorDodge, ColorBurn, Hardlight, SoftLight, Difference, Exclusion.

 When a pixel is drawn on the page, a formula is applied as defined in Section 11.3.5 of the PDF File Specification which produces a final blended result based on the current value and the new value.